hydro-sdk/hydro-sdk.io/docs/sdk-tools.md

 ## `ts2hc`
 Takes as input a Typescript entrypoint.
 Produces as output a Lua bundle, debugging symbols, incremental compilation data and a `.hc` bytecode chunk.
 This command should not be called directly by users.

+## `codepush`
+Parses Hydro project descriptions, using `ts2hc` to compile Typescript chunk entrypoints.
+Produces `.ota` package files, signs and publishes them to the configured Registry.
+This command should not be called directly by users.